 Step 4.: Craft a concise and to-the-point brand promise based on the value proposition.

-Position A: The audience does not like to send parcels and not be sure when they will reach.
+Position A: The audience does not like sending parcels and is unsure when they will reach.

 Position B: They need to be able to trust a delivery service that will deliver when it’s supposed to.